-We will work with each patient and the health insurance company to determine if proton beam therapy will be covered, if that is the recommended treatment.
+Mayo Clinic specialists work with each patient and the health insurance company to determine if proton beam therapy is covered, if that is the recommended treatment.
 This includes any appeals process with the insurance company.

 What is it like at Mayo Clinic?
 How do I get there?
 Where do I stay?

-We want to help make your travel to Mayo Clinic as easy as possible.
-We provide information and a variety of services to help.
+Mayo Clinic wants to help make your travel to Mayo Clinic as easy as possible.
+Travel specialists provide information and a variety of services to help.

-Our radiation oncology programs, including proton beam therapy, have patient experience coordinators to help you manage your stay.
+Mayo Clinic’s radiation oncology programs, including proton beam therapy, have patient experience coordinators to help you manage your stay.
 Your doctors will take the time to get to know you and understand your treatment goals.
 Your treatment plans take your values and preferences into account.

-Additionally, Mayo Clinic has free Concierge Services in Minnesota to help plan your stay, and fee-based Patient Travel Services.
+Additionally, Mayo Clinic has free Concierge Services in Minnesota to help plan your stay, and also offers fee-based patient travel services.

 What can I expect during proton beam therapy?

-Learn about proton beam therapy including possible side effects, pretreatment planning, treatment sessions and follow-up care, and how we determine if treatment is affecting your cancer.
+Learn about proton beam therapy, including possible side effects, pretreatment planning, treatment sessions and follow-up care, and how specialists determine whether treatment is affecting your cancer.

 Why choose Mayo Clinic for proton beam therapy?